Post job

 A security specialist is responsible for maintaining the security of an organization's database, ensuring that it's free from cyber threats and unusual activities.
 Security specialists' duties include upgrading hardware and software applications, configuring networks to improve optimization, addressing any unauthorized access on the database, troubleshooting system discrepancies, conducting security audits on the system, and improving automated processes.
 A security specialist must have a strong command of programming languages and system codes, as well as broad experience with technical expertise.

-But both careers also use different skills, according to real protection security officer resumes.
-While protection security officer responsibilities can utilize skills like "safety hazards," "law enforcement," "security patrols," and "traffic control," some security specialists use skills like "ladders," "security incidents," "security clearance," and "security program."
+Each career also uses different skills, according to real protection security officer resumes.
+While protection security officer responsibilities can utilize skills like "safety hazards," "law enforcement," "security patrols," and "traffic control," security specialists use skills like "ladders," "security incidents," "security clearance," and "security program."

-In general, security specialists study at similar levels of education than protection security officers.
+In general, security specialists achieve similar levels of education than protection security officers.
 They're 0.9% more likely to obtain a Master's Degree while being 1.6% more likely to earn a Doctoral Degree.

 The enforcement officer is someone who promotes and enforces policies, instructions, and obligations of tenants.
 An enforcement officer aims to resolve two parties' issues that may arise from orders given by the admin or management.
 Among the enforcement officers' tasks is to assist in evictions, render payments, and inform them of new ordinances and instructions for tenants to abide by.
 An enforcement officer may also be tasked to ensure that a judgment or resolution is enforced and observed.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a protection security officer is likely to be skilled in "safety hazards," "law enforcement," "criminal justice," and "security patrols," while a typical enforcement officer is skilled in "parking enforcement," "data entry," "issue citations," and "collating."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a protection security officer is likely to be skilled in "safety hazards," "law enforcement," "criminal justice," and "security patrols," while a typical enforcement officer is skilled in "parking enforcement," "data entry," "issue citations," and "collating."

-Enforcement officers typically study at similar levels compared with protection security officers.
+Enforcement officers earn the best pay in the government industry, where they command an average salary of $45,770.
+Protection security officers earn the highest pay from the utilities industry, with an average salary of $35,274.Most enforcement officers achieve a similar degree level compared to protection security officers.
 For example, they're 0.1% more likely to graduate with a Master's Degree, and 0.8% more likely to earn a Doctoral Degree.

 An asset protection associate is responsible for monitoring the operational activities to ensure the safety and security of the assets and enforcing strict regulations to avoid financial loss through theft instances and fraud activities.
 Asset protection associates' duties include reiterating safety regulations for everyone's compliance, observing and reporting suspicious movements inside the premises, utilizing surveillance cameras and security equipment to trace incidents, and performing necessary inspections for all employees as advised.
 An asset protection associate must be knowledgeable with the security systems and implement strategies that would contribute to the company's development.